AT&T SportsNet Southwest is a regional sports network that is available on two live TV streaming services.

-Subscribers get 250 hours of Cloud DVR to record games, TV shows and movies.
+Subscribers get 1000 hours of Cloud DVR to record games, TV shows and movies.
 You can also catch up on a game that was aired in the last 72 hours by using fubo’s lookback feature.

-You can sign up for a free 7-day trial to see if fuboTV is a good fit for you.
+You can sign up for a 7-day free trial to see if fuboTV is a good fit for you.
 Just be sure to cancel the trial before it ends if you decide the service isn’t for you.

 What channels do I need for Houston Astros games?

-Not every Houston Astros game is on AT&T Sports Southwest.
-Last season, games that were nationally broadcasted aired on MLB Network, FS1, FOX and TBS.
+AT&T SportsNet Southwest carries all Houston Astros games when the team is playing at home.
+But not every Astros game is on AT&T Sports Southwest.
+National broadcast games air on MLB Network, FS1, FOX and TBS.

 Does Hulu have AT&T SportsNet Southwest?

-No. Hulu + Live TV carries 70+ live TV channels including ESPN, regional Fox Sports networks and entertainment channels such as A&E and Food Network.
+No. Hulu + Live TV does not have AT&T SportsNet Southwest.
+Hulu has 75+ live TV channels including ESPN, regional sports networks and entertainment channels such as A&E and Food Network.